 Dawn Brown joined the PBH finance department in July of 2016 and became CFO in July of 2017.
 She has served in various accounting and finance roles over the last 20 years, most recently as a controller for a private university.
 She holds a Bachelor of Science in Economics from the University of Utah.

 Anita joined Peninsula Behavioral Health in 2008 as a student intern in the BAS Applied Management program at Peninsula College.

 After graduating in 2010, she began working full-time in Human Resources as a Human Resources Aide.
 Shortly after, she obtained her Professional in Human Resources (PHR) and Society for Human Resources Management Certified Professional (SHRM-CP) designations.

 Anita joined the executive leadership team when she was promoted to Human Resources Director in January of 2016.

 Director of Information Technology

-Will earned an Electrical Engineering degree from the US Coast Guard Academy followed by 11 years active duty service and 11 additional years as a software developer.
+Will earned an Electrical Engineering degree from the US Coast Guard Academy followed by 11 years of active duty service and 11 additional years as a software developer.
 Following this career, he wanted to try out the Information Technology world.
-As a result Will accepted a position at PBH in August 2010 as a Help Desk Technician.
+As a result, Will accepted a position at PBH in August 2010 as a Help Desk Technician.

 Will was promoted to Systems Analyst after a few years, then to IT Director in late 2016.
-He likes the work and his fellow employees, and is hoping to cross the 11 year employment barrier which until now has eluded him.
+He likes the work and his fellow employees, and is hoping to cross the 11-year employment barrier, which until now, has eluded him.